How to read, interpret and understand GCMS Notes

 What about abbreviations?

 GCMS notes are full of abbreviations and acronyms which may be difficult to interpret.
 That’s why at GcmsNotes.com we have compiled a Coding Aid to help you interpret your notes.
-You can find this Coding Aid and more at https://help.gcmsnotes.com/code
+Below is a sample and you can find this Coding Aid and more at https://help.gcmsnotes.com/code

 What are some other status updates in GCMS?